makersacademy/chitter-challenge/README.md

 Challenge:
 -------

-As usual please start by forking this repo.

 We are going to write a small Twitter clone that will allow the users to post messages to a public stream.

 Features: